lewagon/dotfiles/01-Ruby/01-Programming-basics/02-Experiment-methods/README.md

 "A string object".upcase
 "A string object".dowcase
 [1, 2, 3].shuffle
-[1, 2, 3].methods
 ```

 In ruby, everything (a text, an integer, a floating number, an array..) is an object, i.e. an instance of a class.
 We can call methods on these objects.
 Such methods are called **instance methods** since they can be called only on instances of the class.

-How does this **method call** work exactly when we plunge into ruby code ?
 The object on which we call the method is called the **receiver**.

 ## Specs
 Find the right ruby methods of the [String class](http://ruby-doc.org/core-2.1.0/String.html), the [Fixnum class](http://www.ruby-doc.org/core-2.1.0/Fixnum.html), and the [Array class](http://ruby-doc.org/core-2.1.0/Array.html) to put in the canvas and make the tests pass.